Home

 figure 13TOUCHDOWN (6 points)

-The highest-scoring play in football occurs when a team possesses a live ball in its opponent's end zone.
-This is the ultimate achievement of any offensive drive.
+The most elevated scoring play football happens when a group has a live ball in its rival’s end zone.
+This is the definitive accomplishment of any offensive drive.
 A touchdown can be scored in one of 3 ways:

-In the first case where a player is just entering the end zone, it is a touchdown as soon as any part of the ball crosses over any part of an imaginary wall (called a plane) extending straight up from the goal line.
-(See Figure 13) Immediately following a touchdown, the team that scored is given the opportunity to earn extra points.
+In the primary situation where a player is simply entering the end zone, it is a touchdown when any piece of the ball traverses any piece of a nonexistent divider (called a plane) expanding straight up from the goal line.
+(See Figure 13) Immediately following a touchdown, the group that scored is given the chance to acquire additional points.

 Copyright © 2002 First Base Sports, Inc. All Rights Reserved